kwurst/CS-448/Syllabus.md

 ## Revision and Resubmission of Work
 Because your first attempt at producing acceptable work for a new category of assignment may be difficult due to being unfamiliar with the specification and not having had any feedback yet, you may revise and resubmit ***a single*** assignment in each of the following categories *only*:

-* <em>Apprenticeship Patterns</a> Chapter 1 and Chapter 2-6 Introductions Blog Post
+* <em>Apprenticeship Patterns</em> Chapter 1 and Chapter 2-6 Introductions Blog Post
-* Individual <em>Apprenticeship Pattern</a> Blog Posts
+* Individual <em>Apprenticeship Pattern</em> Blog Posts
 * Sprint Retrospective Blog Posts

 ## Tokens
 Each student will be able to earn up to 5 tokens over the course of the semester.
 These tokens will be earned by completing simple set-up and housekeeping tasks for the course.

-Each token can be used to:
+Tokens can be used to:

-* replace a single missed class session (up to a maximum of 3 missed class sessions)
+* Replace class sessions
+  * Introduction, Team Formation, and Observation classes &mdash; 1 token per class
+  * Sprint Planning classes &mdash; 3 tokens per class
+  * Sprint Review classes &mdash;  3 tokens per class
+  * Sprint Retrospective classes &mdash; 2 tokens per class
+  * Standup Meeting and Work Classes &mdash; 1 token per class
-* turn in an assignment late by 24 hours
+* Turn in an assignment late by 24 hours
-* turn in a second Individual <em>Apprenticeship Pattern</a> Blog Post  in an a single week
+* Turn in a second Individual <em>Apprenticeship Pattern</em> Blog Post  in an a single week
-* revise and resubmit an assignment (up to a maximum of 2) that was marked **Does Not Yet Meet Specification**.
+* Revise and resubmit an assignment that was marked **Does Not Yet Meet Specification**.
 Any work to be revised and resubmitted must have been submitted by the original due date.

-* Tokens cannot be used for any other purpose and unused tokens remaining at the end of the semester cannot be used to change your final course grade.
+**Tokens cannot be used for any other purpose and unused tokens remaining at the end of the semester cannot be used to change your final course grade.**

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.